DeepMind

 No relevant quotes found.

-The company has a large amount of councils that advise management on AI risk matters.
+The company has a large amount of councils that advise management on AI risk matters, but the only structures mentioned are “appropriate corporate governance bodies” and the “appropriate governance function”.

 Quotes: